xorbitsai/inference/doc/source/models/model_abilities/image.rst

   them inflates the response substantially, so prefer the default unless the text crops are needed too.
 The field is omitted for elements without a crop.

-The same 200-page limit as per-page OCR applies.
+The same 200-page and 80-megapixel-per-page limits as per-page OCR apply; a page that would rasterize past the pixel limit at the requested ``zoomin`` is rejected, so lower ``zoomin`` for very large page sizes.